CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Critical Comparative Data Structures and Algorithms

-\emph{Critical Comparative Data Structures and Algorithms} (CCDSA) is a justice-centered approach to undergraduate Data Structures and Algorithms that emphasizes \emph{critical comparison} as the primary method of inquiry for centering ethics, identity, and political vision. \begin{description} \item[Ethics] Critiques sociopolitical values of data structure and algorithm design \cite{Lin2021DoAnalysis} and dominant computing epistemologies that approach social good without design justice \cite{Costanza-Chock2020DesignNeed}. \item[Identity] Centers students in culturally responsive-sustaining pedagogies \cite{Davis2021CulturallyFramework} to resist dominant computing culture and value Indigenous ways of living in nature \cite{Aikenhead2007IndigenousRevisited}. \item[Political vision] Ensures the rightful presence \cite{CalabreseBarton2019DesigningPractices, CalabreseBarton2020BeyondLearning} of political struggles through reauthoring rights \cite{CalabreseBarton2020BeyondLearning} and problematizing the political power of computing \cite{Vakil2019ItsPower} toward social justice rather than dominant narratives around corporate profit and hegemony. \end{description}
+\emph{Critical Comparative Data Structures and Algorithms} (CCDSA) is a novel, justice-centered approach for teaching undergraduate Advanced Data Structures. \begin{description} \item[Ethics] Critiques sociopolitical values of data structure and algorithm design and dominant computing epistemologies that approach social good without design justice. \item[Identity] Centers students in culturally responsive-sustaining pedagogies to resist dominant computing culture and value Indigenous ways of living in nature. \item[Political vision] Ensures the rightful presence of political struggles through reauthoring rights and emphasizes the political power of computing as a force for social justice in contrast to dominant narratives around corporate profit and hegemony. \end{description} The approach relies on \emph{critical comparison} as the primary method of inquiry for centering ethics, identity, and political vision.
+The method draws on traditions in critical pedagogy wherein structural critiques are foregrounded in students' education and injustices are made present. \citeauthor{Kafai2019FromDialogue} coined a more researcher-centered view of the critical comparison approach: \emph{theory dialogue}, which is designed to engage the diversity of cognitive, situated, and critical framings for CS education by emphasizing ``understanding of key computational concepts, practices, and perspectives'' (cognitive framing); ``stress[ing] personal creative expression and social engagement'' (situated framing); and respecting ``the values, practices, and infrastructure underlying computation as part of a broader goal of education for justice'' (critical framing) \cite{Kafai2019FromDialogue}.

-CCDSA applies a ``theory dialogue'' approach to Data Structures and Algorithms to engage the diversity of ``cognitive, situated, and critical framings'' for computing education by emphasizing ``understanding of key computational concepts, practices, and perspectives'' (cognitive framing); ``stress[ing] personal creative expression and social engagement'' (situated framing); and respecting ``the values, practices, and infrastructure underlying computation as part of a broader goal of education for justice'' (critical framing) \cite{Kafai2019FromDialogue}.
-Although foregrounding the critical framing does not completely ``erase these tensions'' around the ``selling out,'' it offers students ``a new and exciting possibility to \emph{be} political while engaging in creating technology within the context of [a] CS class'' \cite{Vakil2020IveEducation}.
+CCDSA does not strictly necessitate removing traditional, cognitive content from CS2.
+Instead, the critical comparison method enables learning of dominant knowledge to be framed from several diverse epistemological perspectives---the situated and critical framings often marginalized by dominant approaches.
+Although foregrounding the critical framing does not completely erase the tensions around ``selling out,'' it offers students ``a new and exciting possibility to \emph{be} political while engaging in creating technology within the context of [a] CS class'' \cite{Vakil2020IveEducation}.

-In the following subsections, we describe how CCDSA emphasizes ethics, identity, and political vision as a case study of how justice can be centered in higher CS education.